 Analysis / Bias

-In review, The Lincoln Project endorsed Joe Biden for President aiming to mobilize GOP and Independent voters against Trump in the November presidential elections.
-The Lincoln Project mostly releases viral ads criticizing Donald Trump and his administration.
+In review, The Lincoln Project endorsed Joe Biden for President, aiming to mobilize GOP and Independent voters against Trump in the presidential elections.
+The Lincoln Project mainly releases viral ads criticizing Donald Trump and his administration.
 For example, an ad released on 8/5/2020 scrutinizes President Trump’s son-in-law Jared Kushner.
-The headline reads Secretary of Failure however it does not contain links to the claims.
+The headline reads Secretary of Failure; however, it does not contain links to the claims.
 The article links to a video that blames Kushner for failure to contain the Coronavirus, providing sources of information from left-leaning media outlets such as GQ, CNN, and New York Magazine.
-In another ad, with the headline “STEVE BANNON IS SCARED” they source the Associated Press but do not provide a hyperlink to the article where Steve Bannon’s words were written.

 President Trump has criticized the SuperPAC as “Republican losers.”